The Oppermanns: Style and themes

 In the essay published in The New York Times, Cohen notes that the style of the novel differs with "quick-cuts and montage sequences".
 He also writes that one of the central themes of the novel is built around the phrase "It is upon us to begin the work.
 It is not upon us to complete it", derived by Feuchtwanger from "It is not your duty to finish the work, but neither are you free to neglect it", a phrase, attributed to Tarfon in Talmud.
 He also thinks that the novel "raises salient questions about the relationship between art and politics", as Feuchtwanger while writing the novel followed "the socialist-realist principle", according to which art can "have a message" and participate in political life, and that Feuchtwanger "expected his work not just to be something, but to do something", unlike many other German-language writers and writers of the United States, where this principle was dismissed.

 Beckerman in his essay defines the central conflict of the novel as the conflict of dignity of an individual and the external "common sense".
 In his opinion, this conflict is represented in the fates of Martin and Berthold.

 English translation

 The novel was first translated into English by James Cleugh in 1933 as The Oppermanns.
-In 2022, the translation was revised by Joshua Cohen, and the revised translation was published with his introduction.
+In 2020, the translation was revised by Persephone Books.